chroma-space/chroma-space/user/plugins/login/README.md

 $ bin/gpm install login
 ```

+# Changes in version 3.1

+* `onUserActivated`         Allows plugins to hook into user activation, when user has clicked on confirmation email.

 # Changes in version 2.6

 * User registration is now disabled by default.
 If you were relying on it being activated, you need to manually enable it in your `user/config/plugins/login.yaml`: